-Mount Rogers Scenic Byway
+1. Explore Virginia’s highest peaks on the Mount Rogers Scenic Byway

-Staley Overlook on The Back of the Dragon
+Tackle Hairpin Curves on The Back of the Dragon

-The newest overlook on Route 16 is the J. Stuart Staley Memorial Overlook.
-Route 16, also known as the Back of the Dragon, is famous for the hairpin turns and twisting curves popular.
-Slow down and enjoy the ride with a stop at the Staley Overlook.
-Just a few miles north of Hungry Mother State Park, this scenic overlook reveals breathtaking views of Rich Valley.
+Head north from Marion on Rt.
+16, for the driving route known as the Back of the Dragon.
+Popular with motorcylists and driving enthusiasts for its hairpin turns, the Dragon boasts 438 curves in 32 miles.
+Slow down and enjoy the ride with a stop at the the J. Stuart Staley Memorial.
+Just a few miles north of Hungry Mother State Park, this new scenic overlook reveals breathtaking views of Rich Valley.

 Travel back in time as you explore the historic towns of Chilhowie (Meaning “Valley of Many Deer”) and Saltville.
 Route 107 connects these two towns.
 Don’t miss the Saltville overlook along the way, offering a birds eye view of the town surrounded by peaks.
 Then head to the Museum of the Middle Appalachians for a look back at the fascinating origins of this town, offering 30,000 years of history “from the Ice Age to the Space Age.”
 While you’re there, take your photo with Woolly, the museum’s resident woolly mammoth mascot.